Skip to main content

 Academic integrity and plagiarism

-Understanding plagiarism and academic malpractice
+Understanding plagiarism and academic misconduct

 It is your responsibility to ensure your own work meets the University’s standards for academic integrity.